Lower Merion Little League

 • There are playoffs in the Spring

-What do we need to bring?
 Players need: (1) a softball glove, (2) water bottle, (3) team uniform.
 The team uniform (jersey, pants, socks and headwear) will be provided by LMLL and will be distributed to players prior to the first game of the season.
 Do not wear shorts -- players in this division are taught to slide into the base on close plays.
-We strongly recommend players wear cleats, but sneakers are acceptable.
+We strongly recommend players wear cleats, but sneakers/good grip athletic shoes are acceptable.
 Players are encouraged to bring their own bat, but the team will also provide bats.

 Softball Juniors

-Softball Juniors is designed for girls in 7-10th grades to play competitive softball, both among internal teams and likely against other teams in our district.
+Softball Juniors is designed for girls in 8-10th grades to play competitive softball, both among internal teams and likely against other teams in our district.

-How are players assigned to teams?
 Softball Juniors Division players are placed on teams, as decided by coaches and commissioner.
 The number of teams in the Juniors Softball Division will depend on the number of players who register.

-When are games and practices?
 Teams have 1-2 games per week.
 In addition, each team will usually have one practice each week.
 Weekday games and practices are held in the evening, weekend game times vary from week to week.

-Where are games and practices?
 Softball Junior practices are held at various fields in Lower Merion Township.
 Games are played on regulation sized, 60 foot fields, with a pitching distance of 43 feet.
 Play will be against various teams that participate in Pennsylvania Little League District 27.
 Please note that the LMLL Juniors Softball program is an inter-league program and does require travel to various locations that can include Great Valley, Upper Providence, Berwyn, Exton, Chester Valley and others.
 Please take this into consideration when registering.

 How do games work?